-Bullet Journal How To
+Bullet Journal How-to

-I want to note here that you can set up your Bullet Journal in whatever way you like, whatever way works best for you, but I drew my inspiration from Nadine's Mixed Plate on Youtube.
-I have her Bullet Journal video at the bottom of this hub so you should go check her out.
+You can set up your bullet journal in whatever way you like—whatever way works best for you—but I drew my inspiration from Nadine's Mixed Plate on YouTube.
+I have her bullet journal video at the bottom of this article, so you should check her out.
 She also notes her inspirations.
 I am loving my bullet journal and use it not only for my events and to-dos but also for my creative tasks such as drawing, writing, brainstorming, hand-lettering, etc. Like I said, use it however you like.

 The Notebook and the Cover

 A lot of people use Moleskin.
-They are a bit pricier and they don't lay flat, which would really annoy me.
-I like the spiral because it lays flat and you can fold previous pages behind the one you're working on.
+They are a bit pricier, and they don't lay flat, which would really annoy me.
+I like the spiral because it lays flat, and you can fold previous pages behind the one you're working on.
 That's ideal for me.

 Check out the picture above.